SundeepA28/Yet-Another-Kafka/README.md

 * Run the parent.py file using the command -- python3 parent.py  <br />
 * in the parent.py you can create topics, you can do this by using the command -- <br />create TopicName NoPartations  <br />
 * Now we need to specify the topic name while running the producer-3.py file.  -- <br />python3 producer-3.py TopicName  <br />
-  Now you can start writing messages in the  producer, what will get displayed in the consumer which is subscribed to the same topic<br />
+  Now you can start writing messages in the  producer, which will get displayed in the consumer that are subscribed to the same topic<br />
 * Finally, we can run the consumer.py file by specifing the topic name and </br>
   we can even add an optional flag -- python3 consumer.py TopicName  (OR)  python3 consumer.py TopicName --from_beginning